Logo

 James Buchanan focused on the potential annexation of Cuba, which had long interested him.

-At Pierce's prompting, James Buchanan met in Ostend, Belgium, with US Ambassador to Spain Pierre Soule and US Ambassador to France John Mason.
+At Pierce's prompting, James Buchanan met in Ostend, Belgium, with US Ambassador to Spain Pierre Soule and US Ambassador to France John Mason, to work out a plan for the acquisition of Cuba.

-James Buchanan was joined on the ticket by John C Breckinridge of Kentucky, placating supporters of Pierce and Douglas, allies of Breckinridge.
+James Buchanan was joined on the ticket by John C Breckinridge of Kentucky in order to maintain regional proportional representation, placating supporters of Pierce and Douglas, allies of Breckinridge.

 James Buchanan did not actively campaign, but he wrote letters and pledged to uphold the Democratic platform.